steffenfritz/mxcheck/README.md

 # mxcheck

-mxcheck checks dns records for mail servers and for open relays.
+mxcheck checks dns records of mail servers and for open relays.

 # Version